hasura/vectorize-postgresql-data-for-weaviate/README.md

 ### Step 1: Create a `.env` file

-Create a `.env` file in the `/node` repository with the following contents:
+Create a `.env` file in the `/node` directory with the following contents:

 ```bash
 POSTGRESQL_CONNECTION_STRING=<YOUR_PG_URL>